Geometry, dynamics, and arithmetic of $S$-adic shifts: Basic definitions and notation

 \subsection{Generalized Perron-Frobenius eigenvectors}

-A~natural way to endow a shift space with a shift-invariant measure is to consider its factor frequencies (defined analogously as for letters).
+A~natural way to endow a shift space with a shift invariant measure is to consider its factor frequencies (defined analogously as for letters).
 In the primitive substitutive case, letter frequencies are given by the Perron-Frobenius eigenvector.
 More generally, for a sequence of matrices $(M_n)_{n\in\mathbb{N}}$, we have by \cite[pp.~91--95]{Furstenberg:60} that

 provided there are indices $k_1 < \ell_1 \le k_2 < \ell_2 \le \cdots$ and a positive matrix~$B$ such that $B = M_{[k_1,\ell_1)} = M_{[k_2,\ell_2)} = \cdots$.
 In particular, \eqref{e:topPF} holds for the sequence of incidence matrices of a primitive and recurrent sequence of substitutions $\boldsymbol{\sigma} = (\sigma_n)_{n\in\mathbb{N}}$ (even if $S$ is infinite).
 We call~$\mathbf{u}$ a \emph{generalized right eigenvector} of~$\boldsymbol{\sigma}$.
 Note that \eqref{e:topPF} is called \emph{topological Perron-Frobenius condition} in~\cite{Fisher:09}.
 In particular, the letter frequency vector $\mathbf{u}=\tr{(f_1,f_2,\ldots,f_d)}$ is a generalized right eigenvector when $\omega$ is a limit word of a primitive and recurrent sequence of substitutions.